myris3/cvat_tdt4265/annotation_walktrough.md

 # Login
-Open the link to the annotation web server, and log in with your provided username and password. https://tdt4265-annotering.idi.ntnu.no/
+Open the link to the annotation web server, and log in with your provided username and password.

+https://tdt4265-annotering.idi.ntnu.no/
 ![Login Page](./walkthrough_images/login_edit.png)

 # Open task
-Open one of the available tasks visible in the task list by clickong the blue open button.
+Open one of the available tasks visible in the task list by clicking the blue open button.
 ![Select a task](./walkthrough_images/tasks_edit.png)

 # Change assignee
 From the highlighted drop-down menu, assign the task to your username.
 This will hide the task from other annotators.
 Then click the circeled job text to start annotation.

 ![Assign yourself the task](./walkthrough_images/task_assignee_edit.png)

 # Used labels